opsone-ch/documentation/development/deployment.rst

     www.example.net.
 A       192.168.0.99
     www.example.net.
 AAAA    2001:db8::99

-Note: always add both A/AAAA DNS Records.
+.. note:: always add both A/AAAA DNS Records.
 Even if you have no IPv6 connectivity yet, others will, and IPv6 usage will spread

-Hint: for more information about our dualstack infrastructure, see the `Dualstack </server/dualstack.md>`__ Site.
+.. hint:: for more information about our dualstack infrastructure, see the :doc:`../server/dualstack` site

 Check records
 ^^^^^^^^^^^^^